calebnance/jekyll_blog-calebnance/_posts/jquery/2013-02-05-jquery-masonry-responsive-layouts-animation.markdown

 categories: jquery
 tags: javascript jquery responsive layouts howto
 ---
 I recently used this really cool jQuery library for a site and just loved how easy it was to use.
-Here is the <a href="http://masonry.desandro.com/" target="_blank">project homepage</a>.
+Here is the <a href="http://masonry.desandro.com/" target="_blank" rel="noopener">project homepage</a>.

 I was working with a lot of different sized images, and wanted to have a **"Pinterest" brick laying look** to the display, so I did a little Google searching and found this.